In Raphael’s painting various luminaries stand or sit in

 Easy to use, it allows you to focus on the message not the

 medium.
-The world has drifted towards messaging for the simple reason that it
+The world has drifted towards dialogue for the simple reason that it

 is simple.
 By reducing the interface to its bare essentials, the learner can